qut-dmrc/encrypt_all_the_things/presentation.md

 ## What is Tor Browser?

-* provides secure, not easily identifiable browser that doesn't leave traces
+* provides secure browser that doesn't leave traces (e.g. it does not store cookies)
 * onion-network (encrypted tunnel through encrypted tunnel through encrypted tunnel ...)
 * does not prevent you from disclosing your identity e.g. by logging into Facebook